Checklist for installing update 2002 for Configuration Manager

 For more information, see Site and site system prerequisites.

-The version of the Windows 10 Assessment and Deployment Kit (ADK) should be supported for Configuration Manager version 2002.
-For more information on supported Windows ADK versions, see Windows 10 ADK.
+The version of the Windows Assessment and Deployment Kit (ADK) should be supported for Configuration Manager version 2002.
+For more information on supported Windows ADK versions, see Support for the Windows ADK.
 If you need to update the Windows ADK, do so before you begin the update of Configuration Manager.
 This order makes sure the default boot images are automatically updated to the latest version of Windows PE.
 Manually update any custom boot images after updating the site.

 If you update the site before you update the Windows ADK, see Update distribution points with the boot image.